ProvableHQ/leo/grammar/README.md

 or a format string followed by expressions, whose number must match the number of containers `{}` in the format string.
 Note that the console function names are identifiers, not keywords.
-There are three kinds of print commands.
+There are two kinds of print commands.

 <a name="console-statement"></a>
 ```abnf